LDS-Data/lds-church-discipline/discipline.md

 * [T. B. H. Stenhouse](https://en.wikipedia.org/wiki/T._B._H._Stenhouse) (1825-1882)—17 Aug 1870—Godbeite historian—[Excommunicated at his own request after joining the Godbeite movement](https://mormonhistoryassociation.org/wp-content/uploads/2015/01/Journal-of-Mormon-History-Vol.-1-1974.pdf) in criticizing Brigham Young's leadership.
 A failed polygamist (his plural wife Belinda obtained a divorce 25 Nov 1869) he went on to pen _Rocky Mountain Saints_, a groundbreaking (if biased) history of Mormonism, published in 1873.
 His wife, Fanny Stenhouse, was also excommunicated, for publishing and lecturing against the church.

-* [George D. Watt](https://en.wikipedia.org/wiki/George_D._Watt) (1812-1881)—3 May 1874—Brigham Young secretary, compiler of Journal of Discourses—Excommunicated for following the teachings of dissident William S. Godbe, and for his role as a leader of the Godbeite movement.
+* [George D. Watt](https://en.wikipedia.org/wiki/George_D._Watt) (12 May 1812-24 Oct 1881)—3 May 1874—Brigham Young secretary, compiler of Journal of Discourses—Excommunicated for following the teachings of dissident William S. Godbe, and for his role as a leader of the Godbeite movement.
 He had been disfellowshipped in 1869.

 * [Sarah Marinda Bates Pratt](https://en.wikipedia.org/wiki/Sarah_Marinda_Bates_Pratt) (1817-1888)—4 Oct 1874—First wife of Orson Pratt, Anti-Polygamy Society supporter, self-proclaimed apostate—[Excommunicated for apostasy](https://archive.org/details/SarahPrattShapingOfAnApostate/page/n25) after rejecting polygamy and objecting to being placed on an equal footing with her husband's other wives.
 Her disaffection became pronounced after her 57 year-old husband Orson married as his tenth wife 16 year-old Margaret Graham, a teen younger than their own daughter.